zackattack01/breedly/README.md

 ### Plans for the future

 - create about us, help, contact us pages
+- oAuth through tumblr autogenerates the users rss feed from their tumblr username and adds it to the db
-- Additional points may be given to the compatibility score if a user has indicated an interested in the user who is having the feeds generated
+- Additional points may be given during the feed sorting to a user's feed who has subscribed to the user who is having the feeds generated
-- Implement a cap on the number of feeds provided, allow a refresh button from backbone as well as a more feeds button
+- Create a refresh button from backbone as well as a more feeds button
     - This will request the next 100 (or whatever the cap is) number of sorted feeds from the database
 - Users can add a profile picture
 - A private user messaging systems